BIM & 3DSeptember 15, 20256 min read

 • Offline Capabilities: Download model sections for areas without connectivity

-• Touch Optimization: Intuitive gestures for navigation and selection
+• Touch Optimisation: Intuitive gestures for navigation and selection

-• Battery Efficiency: Optimized rendering to preserve device battery life
+• Battery Efficiency: Optimised rendering to preserve device battery life

 Enhanced Collaboration Features

 Web-native BIM platforms excel in multi-stakeholder collaboration, addressing one of the construction industry's biggest challenges.
-Projects using web-native collaboration report 40% fewer coordination meetings and 60% faster decision-making cycles.
+Teams adopting web-native collaboration typically report fewer coordination meetings and faster decision cycles, because every stakeholder reviews the same live model instead of exchanging exported files.

 Advanced Collaboration Tools: